sriram-lab/CARAMeL/README.md

 <pre><code>
 CARAMeL
-└───code: contains all relevant code files └──────CARAMeL_suite: contains all code files created to implement the CARAMeL approach │   │   │   caramel.m:                      main script the constructs a CARAMeL model │   │   │   caramel_anova.m:                conducts a one-way ANOVA to determine GEM reactions with differential flux activity
+└───code: contains all relevant code files
+│   └───CARAMeL_suite: contains all code files created to implement the CARAMeL approach │   │   │   caramel.m:                      main script the constructs a CARAMeL model │   │   │   caramel_anova.m:                conducts a one-way ANOVA to determine GEM reactions with differential flux activity
 │   │   │   caramel_assessPerf.m:           assesses the predictive performance of a CARAMeL model